MrM12LRV/paintata/README.md

             &$order=citytax
             ...

-It is possible to order differently from that of chartvalue by changing
-    the url parameters.

-propertyaddress lookup and propertyid lookup must match exactly.
-    TODO: make this not the case.

 The ordering is based on the "chartvalue" variable in the ng model.
 This also
     determines what values are displayed along the y-axis.

+It is possible to order differently from that of chartvalue by changing
+    the url parameters explicitly.
+Check out test_suite.sh for examples.

+propertyid lookup must match exactly.
+An extra space had to be added to
+    the end because the propertyid is stored in the database as a string with a trailing space at the end of it.

 ###################